vergecurrency/vIOS/README.md

 open VergeiOS.xcodeproj
 ```

-If you want to setup your local VWS instance you can checkout [the bitcore repository](https://github.com/vergecurrency/bitcore) and setup an instance [using docker](https://github.com/vergecurrency/bitcore/blob/master/Docker.md).
+Please setup your own local VWS instance to test your changes against.
+You can checkout [the bitcore repository](https://github.com/vergecurrency/bitcore) and setup an instance [using docker](https://github.com/vergecurrency/bitcore/blob/master/Docker.md).

 ## Join TestFlight Program